 As expressions of sympathy, donations to Scleroderma Canada, Canadian Mental Health Association, Lupus Canada, Heart and Stroke Foundation of New Brunswick, or a charity of the donor's choice would be appreciated by the family.

 The family would like to thank all those who have been so kind to Lillian throughout the years, including those who visited and made special phone calls.
 This was very meaningful to Lillian and to the family.
 We would also like to thank the staff at the Miramichi Regional Hospital for the compassionate care Lillian received.
 Thank you to all at Adams Funeral Home for such expert professionalism, including Meak for his tech support in bringing the entire family together from across the world and for making us feel together in one room.
 The family expresses much gratitude to Lylla Adams for being such a special caregiver, and a friend.
 This contributed to allowing Lillian to remain in her own home at the age of 100 and maintain her independence.
 It is said that kindness is LOVE made visible.

 Arrangements were entrusted to Adams Funeral Home Ltd., 140 King St., Miramichi, telephone (506) 773-3492 or messages of condolence may be sent online to www.adamsfh.ca

-To plant a tree in memory of Lillian Allen (Campbell) McLenaghan, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Lillian Allen (Campbell) McLenaghan, please visit our tribute store.